-With simple step-by-step instructions and sample code, this book gets you up to speed quickly on this easy-to-learn and robust tool.
+With simple step-by-step instructions and sample code, this book gets you up to speed quickly on this easy-to-learn yet powerful tool.
 Write short, maintainable tests that elegantly express what you're testing.
-Add powerful testing features and still speed up test times by distributing tests across multiple processors and running tests in parallel.
-Use the built-in assert statements to reduce false test failures by separating setup and test failures.
+Speed up test times by distributing tests across multiple processors and running tests in parallel.
+Use Python's builtin assert statements instead of awkward assert helper functions to make your tests more readable.
+Move setup code out of tests and into fixtures to separate setup failures from test failures.
 Test error conditions and corner cases with expected exception testing, and use one test to run many test cases with parameterized testing.
-Extend pytest with plugins, connect it to continuous integration systems, and use it in tandem with tox, mock, coverage, unittest, and doctest.
+Extend pytest with plugins, connect it to continuous integration systems, and use it in tandem with tox, mock, coverage, and even existing unittest tests.

 What You Need: